Marjory Stoneman Douglas High School, BrightView Install Gardens as Place to Learn, Reflect, and Heal

 Three neglected playground areas were removed to make way for a more usable space for children to enjoy at Ruby's Place.
 The renovated landscape includes planter boxes, a security fence, and a soccer field.

-Team members from BrightView’s Landscape Development, Landscape Services, and Tree Company service lines teamed up to build a child safe recreational area at Ruby’s Place, a nonprofit organization in the Northern California city of Hayward that provides shelter and support services for families and individuals directly affected by domestic violence and human trafficking.
+Team members from BrightView’s Landscape Development, Landscape Services, and Tree Company service lines teamed up to build a child safe recreational area at Ruby’s Place (now know as Restorative Pathways), a nonprofit organization in the Northern California city of Hayward that provides shelter and support services for families and individuals directly affected by domestic violence and human trafficking.

 Ruby’s Place’s Children’s Program provides therapeutic services for children by assisting them in their development and relationships by engaging in play therapy in a positive environment.